chelast55/SourceToDoc/README.md

 ````sh
 python main.py --config example_config.yaml
 ````

+## Compatibility and Known Limitations
+TODO

+For evaluation results see [EvaluationResults.md](doc/EvaluationResults.md)

 ## File Hierarchy
 The following structure assumes that `--apidoc_toolchain` is set to `doxygen-only` as it is the only currently maintained option.